StanJulia/Stan.jl/README.md

 A collection of documented examples to use Stan (as an external program) from Julia.

 Stan's cmdstan executable needs to be installed separatedly.
-Please see [CmdStan installation](http://StanJulia.github.io/Stan.jl/latest/INSTALLATION.html).
+Please see [cmdstan installation](http://StanJulia.github.io/Stan.jl/latest/INSTALLATION.html).

 For more info on Stan, please go to <http://mc-stan.org>.